-On the Interplay of Choice, Robustness and Optimization in Transportation (MOE Tier 2)
+On the Interplay of Choice, Robustness and Optimisation in Transportation (MOE Tier 2)

 This project focuses on three main ideas:

 - Develop link based models rather than path based models which we believe can help us solve much larger problems.
-Using tools of robust optimization we believe this is possible.
+Using tools of robust optimisation we believe this is possible.